 Beyond Tetrahymena

 Our widest reaching, and possibly most provocative, conclusion is that the current mechanistic-rationale underlying the “hotter is better” and “hotter is not better” hypotheses does not seem to apply to closely related species.
 In fact, we argue that the mechanisms leading to observed cross-taxa trends are the opposite of common dogma: i.e., “hotter is not better” arises from little, rather than substantial adaptation.
 Less contentious, but with equally far reaching implications is our support of the notion that upwards shifts in the maximum growth temperature (Tmax) are more restricted than those in optimal temperature (Topt), leading to a decrease in the safety margin (Hoffmann et al. 2013, Payne et al. 2016).
 Such shifts may increase fitness in warm, stable environments but will be detrimental in fluctuating environments where temperatures approach or exceed Tmax.
-One inference from this is that species may initially succeed in warmer environments through an increase in Topt, which is then followed by adaptations that increase Tmax.
+One inference arising from this is that species may initially succeed in warmer environments through an increase in Topt, which is then followed by adaptations that increase Tmax.

-We also support the prediction that thermal performance traits are correlated with phylogeny, even for closely related species, and that generally adaptation is incremental.
+We also support the prediction that thermal performance traits are correlated with phylogeny, even for closely related species, and that, generally, adaptation is incremental.
 This suggests that species gradually adapt to new thermal environments.
 However, there are instances where saltatory shifts occur, especially in Tmax.
 We suggest that such evolutionary jumps in thermal tolerance may arise from shifts in chaperone protein structure such as heat-shock proteins (Somero 2020) and encourage a focus in this direction, possibly using Tetrahymena as a model.
 Finally, at least within our model genus, species that exhibited distinct thermal performance did not necessarily exhibit clear biogeographic patterns.
 This may arise from several underlying experimental and real confounding factors, including considering rates of evolution and dispersal and inadequacies of the thermal performance curves to reveal the realised thermal niche.
 All of which require attention in future biogeographic studies.

 ACKNOWLEDGEMENTS